All Episodes

 He was watching all the testimony of the leftists, all the damage his mind would cause, all the pollution his mind would create.

-And standing up against the wall listening to it, he said the hell with this.
+And standing up against the wall listening to it, he said, the hell with this?

 Who needs it?

-I'm not gonna open the mine.
+I'm not going to open the mine.

 I'm quitting.